farmera/sare_grant/spectral_indices.md

 ###### Figure 2.
 A typical spectral signature as yielded from a sugarcane field.

 ![](img/sequoia-concept.png)
+###### Figure 3.
+A typical spectral signature as yielded from a sugarcane field.

 ![](img/cane_growth.png)
+###### Figure 4.
+A typical spectral signature as yielded from a sugarcane field.

 #### Summary
-Remote sensing techniques provide timely, up-to-date and relatively accurate information for the management of sugarcane crop.
+Remote sensing techniques can provide timely and relatively accurate information for the management of sugarcane crop.
 Thus far we've discussed simple calculations applied to single image pixels.
 In practice, generating a vegetative index over an crop involves much more.
 In addition to separate individual bands as arrays we need to scale these sorts of manipulations up to potentially __millions and millions__ of pixels covering __hundreds